 The question is… what type of research and due diligence should be done before bidding at a land auction?

 One of the first points to consider is what the highest and best use of the property is.
 In other words, what would this piece of land be ideal for?
-Would it make a good plot for building a new home?
-Is it located strategically for a business?
-Does it have fertile soil where crops could thrive?
-Is it heavily wooded and possibly good for hunting or harvesting timber?
+Would it make a good lot for building a new home?
+Is it commercial land located strategically for a business?
+Is it farmland with fertile soil where crops could thrive?
+Is it a heavily wooded recreational property that's possibly good land for hunting or harvesting timber?

 The second half of this initial step is to envision what your own goals and objectives are and if you have the resources to execute them.
 Considering your goals and objectives is one of the biggest factors in determining if the land even makes sense for you to take a look at buying in the first place.
 If your intentions for the property don’t match up at all with the highest and best use, or if you don’t have the time and money to put into the project, it may be wise to walk away and search for a property that matches your capabilities.

 This expense seems obvious but it’s one that commonly gets overlooked.
 People tend to focus on the purchase price and forget about the cost of the taxes.
 Since you’ll incur this cost the entire time you own the property, it only makes sense to do some research and find out what you’ll be paying out.
 Even though this amount will probably change year after year, you can look at the amount that was paid previous years and get an idea of what you’ll pay in the future.
 This can be done by looking at public records online and going to the courthouse and talking to the tax assessor.